Ekoda/LanguageModelFromScratch/README.md

 To achieve this end the Transformer is broken down into its core components, each piece implemented separately.

 ---
+## Example
+A concrete illustration of the transformer can be found in the `example.ipynb` notebook.
+You can find it in the main project directory.
+Here the model is trained on the sentence "The quick fox jumped over the lazy dog.", which it manages to predict perfectly.
+A fairly useless application, I admit but a proof of cocept nonetheless.
+Scaling the model up to 175 billion parameters with internet scale datasets is left as an exercise to the reader.

+---
 ## How to Use
 The core component is the `EssentialTransformer` class, which handles all the intricacies of training and making predictions.